127 Hours: Plot

-In April 2003, avid mountaineer Aron Ralston goes hiking at Utah's Canyonlands National Park without telling anyone.
+On April 26, 2003, avid mountaineer Aron Ralston goes hiking at Utah's Canyonlands National Park without telling anyone.
 He befriends lost hikers Kristi and Megan and gives them directions.
 While guiding them, he shows them an underground pool.
 The three have fun, and that afternoon, the girls invite him to a party that is being held the following night.
 Aron expresses half-hearted interest and says goodbye to the girls, who head home.

 He continues through a slot canyon in Bluejohn Canyon.
 While climbing, an 800 lb boulder he is hanging off comes loose and causes both to fall, which traps his right arm against the wall.
 Aron attempts to move the boulder, but it does not budge; he also soon realizes he is alone.
 He shortly begins recording a video diary using his camcorder to maintain morale as he chips away parts of the boulder with a pocket knife.
 At one point, the knife falls off his hand, and he is forced to use his bare feet and a little branch to recover it.

-Over the next five days, Aron rations his food and remaining 300ml of water, struggles to keep warm at night, and is forced to drink his urine when his water runs out.
+Over the next five days, Aron rations his food and remaining 300ml of water, of which he accidentally spills a portion.
+He struggles to keep warm at night, and is forced to drink his urine when his water runs out.
+Every morning, he enjoys a brief period of sunlight when the canyon is not in shadow.
 He also sets up a pulley using his climbing rope in a futile attempt to lift the boulder.
+Determining that chipping away at the boulder will only make it settle further, he attempts to amputate his arm, but finds that his dull blade can only make shallow cuts.
+The tool's other implements prove more effective, but are unable to cut through his bones.